N-DiLo/about_app/README.md

 # About

-A Flutter project for Displaying user porfolio.
+A Flutter project for Displaying user portfolio.

 ## Getting Started